Updated: Dec 5, 2021

 For linens in particular, you’ll want to see these items in person.
 Computer monitors display colors differently; the light can shift the color of certain fabrics.
 “Matchy-matchy” looks aren't really my vibe, but if your bridesmaids’ dresses are a warm rust, rather than a cool burgundy, you’ll want to see that “merlot” napkin in person to decide if it fits into your chosen color palette.

-A note about our post-COVID world: showrooms are now open in Colorado with limited staff, availability, and hours.
+A note about our post-COVID world: showrooms are open again in Colorado with limited staff, availability, and hours.
 If these limitations keep you from going in person, ask your rental company to send you photos of the items you’re considering, if they’re not already shown on a website.
 They can also mail you swatches of the linens you’re considering.

 A few items before we dive in: